 If an applicant is in a public or independent school, he or his parents should contact the Regis Admissions Office directly and be ready to provide a copy of his final 7th grade report card and the relevant information on standardized testing.

-Students from Brooklyn, Queens and Long Island who are scheduled to take the TACHS test on November 5th should sign up for that exam but take the Regis HSPT test that day.
-You will then automatically be switched to the TACHS make-up on November 12th.
+Students from Brooklyn, Queens and Long Island who are scheduled to take the TACHS test on November 4th should sign up for that exam but take the Regis HSPT test that day.
+You will then automatically be switched to the TACHS make-up on a later date in November.

 For more detailed information, please check out the Admissions Calendar and Checklist.